Immanuel-C/IWindow/README.md

 No this isn't as good as GLFW yet...

+# IWindow Features

+- Create a window
+- Create an OpenGL context (no OpenGL ES support)
+- Create a Vulkan surface and get the required instance extensions for IWindow to link with Vulkan
+- Keyboard and mouse support with callbacks
+- Gamepad support with a gamepad connect callback (Linux doesn't support rumble yet because of bugs and some features are missing like setting the deadzone)

 # How to build The Example

 Use premake5.
 If you dont have premake5 you can install it [here](https://premake.github.io/).